Euphorbia tirucalli

 -

+This plant thrives in bright indirect light or direct sun.
 When grown outdoors, the plant does best in dry climates where the temperature ranges from 50 degrees in the evening and 75 degrees during the day.
-Plant in well-drained soils that are nourishing but without high organic content and water only when the soil is dry.
-If local conditions include host summers, it is best to site the plant where there is some afternoon shade.
-When grown indoors, use coarse loams with peat moss or leaf mold plus gritty material such as coarse sand.
+Plant in well-drained soils that are nourishing but without high organic content.
+If local conditions include hot summers, it is best to site the plant where there is some afternoon shade.
+When grown indoors, use coarse loamy soil with peat moss or leaf mold plus gritty material such as coarse sand.
+Water the plant about every 1 to 2 weeks and allow the soil to dry out between waterings.
+It is tropical to semi-tropical by nature and reliably winter hardy to USDA Zone 11 to 12.

 VIDEO Created by Elisabeth Meyer for "Houseplants, Succulents, and Cacti", a plant identification course offered in partnership with Longwood Gardens.